Azuzl/parker-word-square/README.md

 ## Where's the word list?

 The script needs a file called `words.txt` to get its words from.
 I don't know what license if any applies to the official NYT Wordle guess list, so I have not included it in this GNU GPLv3 project.
-It is however available [here](https://github.com/tabatkins/wordle-list).
+You can download it here [here](https://github.com/tabatkins/wordle-list), and manually put it in the same folder as `solve.py`.